HaploidJS/haploidjs.github.io/docs/guide/sandbox/dom-visit.md

 # DOM Visit

-Whether you start sandboxed or not, Haploid.js renders the sub-application into the following simulated DOM structure:
+Whether you enabled sandbox or not, Haploid.js renders the sub-application into the following simulated DOM structure:

 ```html
 <haploid-html class="haploid-html">